 - a famous Japanese soup traditionally made of miso paste and dashi

-stock.
-This Japanese soup can be made using a variety of vegetables and seaweed.
+This Japanese soup can be made using a variety of vegetables and proteins.

-Tsukemono - these are Japanese pickles made with various types of fresh fruits or vegetables.
+Tsukemono - these are Japanese pickles made with various types of fresh fruits and vegetables.

-Onigiri Recipe - a Japanese rice ball traditionally stuffed with a pickled plum or other salty tasty fillings.
+- a Japanese rice ball traditionally stuffed with salty fillings.
+Onigiri Recipe

-Teriyaki Sauce Recipe - this dark sweet sauce incorporates the use of a fermented soy product called soy sauce.
+- this dark sweet sauce incorporates the use of a traditionally fermented soy product called soy sauce.
+Teriyaki Sauce Recipe

 Sukiyaki Recipe - a Japanese one pot meal that includes a variety of lower carbohydrate ingredients.

-Although, rice is still considered an ancient food and has been eaten in Japan for approximately 2000 years.
+Rice is considered an ancient food and has been eaten in Japan for approximately 2000 years.